 Saturday evening (10 minutes before chow time): It’s time to shred your pork.
 Pour the excess cooking liquid into a large measuring cup and set aside while you shred.
 You can use 2 forks, some Bear Paws (my personal favorite), or whatever you love to get that pork shredded and the extra fat/gristle removed and discarded.
 Once your pork is shredded, grab your cooking liquids.
 The fat should have risen to the top, so skim that off with a spoon or a fat separator, and drizzle some of the juices onto the pork to moisturize everything and make it extra yummy!
 Now serve as much as you want to your family!

 And BOOM!!
 You’ve got the major protein taken care of for at least 6 meals if you made two pork butts.
 I kid you not, life changing.
-Just pull a bag out of the freezer and dinner is all but done!
-And since your smoker did most of the work (if you have an indirect, automatic smoker like my Traeger) you can look like a total rock star without actually trying very hard.
+Just pull a bag of cider brined pulled pork out of the freezer and dinner is all but done!
+And since your smoker did most of the work (if you have an indirect, automatic smoker like my Camp Chef Woodwind) you can look like a total rock star without actually trying very hard.
 I’m always looking for new ideas on how to use up that pulled pork, what are your favorite ways to eat it up??